 Székelykeresztúr (Cristuru Secuiesc) is a Székely Hungarian town in Transylvania, in the Székely Land.
-Now it is in Romania.
+It can be found in Romania.
 The River Küküllő is flowing there.

 The place was named after the Holy Cross and it was mentioned first in 1333 as S. Cruce, then in 1459 as Keresthwr, later in 1630: Székely Keresztur.
 However, the settlement used to have an early Christian church built in the Romanesque style in the 11th-12th century.

 King Zsigmond dated several documents from here in 1395 during his campaign to Moldova.
 The town’s Gothic church dates back to the 15th century.
 The previously built 12th church was rebuilt in 1458.

 Székelykeresztúr became an agricultural town in 1459 and Queen Isabella, the widow of King Szapolyai gave a letter of privilege to them in 1559.
 Its Catholic school was founded in 1646.

 Székelykeresztúr and its area are famous for medieval and early modern tiles and ceramic stoves.
 Read about the great stove-tiles found there during a recent archeological excavation: